jamonholmgren/ProMotion/README.md

 end
 ```

-Note: You can use other keysin `on_load` when you open a new screen:
+Note: You can use other keys in `on_load` when you open a new screen:

 * `modal:  ` [`true` | `false`]
 * `toolbar:` [`true` | `false`]